Advertising

 The main difference between lower-funnel and upper-funnel marketing lies in the goals and objectives of each stage.
 The people you’re speaking to are at distinctly different stages of their buying journey.

-At the top level, you can cast a wider net, launching digital marketing campaigns that speak to a wider range of potential buyers.
+• In the upper-funnel, you can cast a wider net, launching digital marketing campaigns that speak to a wider range of potential buyers.
 The top of the funnel is all about getting people into your sales pipeline.
 At this stage, you need to make them aware of your brand and its benefits.

-The bottom of the funnel is all about conversions.
+• In the lower-funnel, it’s all about conversions.
 At this stage, you’ve already done a good job of making people aware of your brand and helping them learn more.
 Now it’s about inspiring people who are already interested to spend their money with you—instead of with your competition.

 Importance of Full-Funnel Marketing

-If you want to sustain growth for your company, you can’t neglect either end of the marketing funnel.
+If you want to sustain growth for your company, you can’t neglect either end of the marketing funnel, and you can’t forget mid-funnel marketing, either.
 Once your company has existed for a while, it’s tempting to move past brand-building activities and focus only on the customers who are already shopping with you.

 But paying attention to both the top and bottom of your sales funnel will help you keep your brand relevant with new customers while maintaining top-tier service with the ones you already have.
 With a full-funnel marketing strategy, you can also ensure your branding and messaging stay consistent.